ous-uio-bioinfo-core/batch-adjust-warning-figures/README.md

 The figures illustrate the side effects from batch effect adjustments using ComBat with study group as covariate or similar methods.

-### figurescript.r
+### mainscript.r

 Calls the individual figure scripts.
 The only script needed to be run in order to recreate the figures in the article.
 Takes about 6 minutes.

 ### sessionInfo.txt

-The output of sessionInfo() when figurescript was run.
+The output of sessionInfo() when mainscript was run.

-### overviewplot.r
+### scripts/overviewplot.r

 Figure 1. in the manuscript.

-### samplesizescalingplot.r
+### scripts/samplesizescalingplot.r

 Figure 2c. in the manuscript.

-### commonscripts/
+### scripts/helperfunctions.r boxplot_function.r

 A few short utility functions.

 ### reanalysis/

 The individual data sets that are used to illustrate the adverse effect of ComBat.
 Consist of a figure-script that loads the data, process the with or without ComBat, and runs a find differentially expressed genes analysis and creates a plot of the p-values.
-Figures 2a, 2b, 3a and 3c in the manuscript.
+Figures 2a, 2b, 3a and 3c are created in their respective folder.

-### *.pdf
+### plots/

-The produced plots.
+The produced plots used in figure 1 and ficgure 2c.

 ### Additional resources